Date of Adoption: 04/15/2017

 Criteria for Implementing More Restrictive Interventions:

-Emergency or more restrictive interventions may be implemented by the Mandt trained Code Blue Responder or Crisis Team Member.
-The Principal or administrative designee and Code Blue Responder Supervisor/Mandt Trainer will review all Dysregulation Reports.
+Emergency or more restrictive interventions may be implemented by the Safety-Care® trained Regulatory/Crisis Responder or Crisis Team Member.
+The Principal or administrative designee and Regulatory/Crisis Responder Supervisor/ Safety-Care ® Trainer and other appropriate staff. will review all Dysregulation Incident Reports.

 Implementation of more restrictive interventions will be designated for safety and in the best interest of the individual and shall never be used as punishment, for staff convenience, or as a substitute for proactive co-regulatory strategies and interventions.

-Examples of physical acts which may require the use of more restrictive interventions include:
+Examples of physical acts which may require the use of more restrictive interventions when imminent danger of serious physical harm exists include, but are not limited to:

 – Any repetitive self-injurious behaviors which are resulting in injury.